Tales of the Tempest: Antagonists

-Development and release
+Development

 The main concept behind Tales of the Tempest was to create a compact version of a standard Tales game.
 In addition, the team wanted to create a Tales experience that people could play on the go.
 Later, it was stated that the compression of features for Tempest and the staff's inexperience with the Nintendo DS caused multiple problems, including technical issues.
 The title, "Tempest", was derived from the concept of chaotic events and feelings.
 Makoto Yoshizumi, the producer for Tales of the Abyss, came over to produce the game once Abyss was completed.
 Tempest was the first Tales title to be developed for the Nintendo DS.
 It was developed by Japanese game studio Dimps.
 In contrast to previous Tales games, which featured a sizable amount of voice acting, Tempest restricted voice work to the execution of abilities and the completion of cooking.

 The characters were designed by Mutsumi Inomata and Daigo Okomura.
 Tempest was Inomata's fifth time designing for the series.
 As part of her design, she created the characters with the DS graphics in mind.
 Okomura, a minor designer for the series, was responsible for designing the characters Albert and Rommy.
 In contrast to previous titles, which had purely animated openings, the game's opening cutscene used a mixture of CGI sequences created using the in-game graphics and animated segments by Production I.G.
 The scenario was written by Shino Taira, Riku Okimata and Makio Kurita.
 Okimata was brought into the writing process halfway through production.
 The overall theme of coexistence between different nations and peoples was carried over directly from Abyss and Tales of Rebirth.
 Its characteristic genre name, a recurring feature in the series, was RPG that Awakens the Soul (魂を呼び覚ますRPG, Tamashii o yobisamasu RPG).
 One of the main ambitions for the story was to make it comparable with one of the home console Tales games despite the platform and development goals.
 The game's music was composed by Motoi Sakuraba, the main composer for the Tales series.
 As his first work for the DS, Sakuraba found composing the music a challenge.
 One of the main problems was the limited sound capacity of the platform.
 As a result, it used a high degree of pop music.
 The title's theme song, "VS", was performed by misono, a singer who had previously performed the theme song for Tales of Symphonia while she was still a member of Japanese band Day After Tomorrow.